quicwg/multipath/draft-ietf-quic-multipath.md

 * Client starts path 1 from address 192.0.2.1 to server address 198.51.100.1
 * Client starts path 2 from address 192.0.2.2 to server address 198.51.100.1
 * Both paths are used for a while.
-* Server sends packet from address 198.51.100.1 to client address 192.0.2.1, with CID indicating path ID 2.
+* Server sends packet from address 198.51.100.1 to client address 192.0.2.1, with Connection ID indicating path ID 2.
 * Client receives the packet, recognizes a path migration, updates the source address of path 2 to 192.0.2.1.

 Such unintentional use of the same 4-tuple on different paths ought to